effekt-lang/effekt/examples/features/computation.effekt.md

 ```

 The block parameter `f` is enclosed in curly braces and syntactically separated from the value parameters.
-While multiple value parameters are separated by comma, multiple block parameters are expressed enclosing each in curly braces.
+While multiple value parameters are separated by commas, multiple block parameters are expressed by enclosing each in curly braces.

 ```effekt:repl
 [1, 2, 3].myMap { x => x * 2 }